jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 date: 2024-10-17
 draft: false
 tags: ["Gen-AI","Python","Dev"]
-summary: 'Using Streamlit with OpenAI API and FireCrawl to Scrap the Web for Info'
+summary: 'Using Streamlit with OpenAI API and FireCrawl to Scrap the Web for Info.
+Compared with other scrapping methods.'
 url: 'scrap-and-chat-with-the-web'
 ---